Les and Dot Broussard Alumni Professor of Physics

 Ultrafast Atomic, Molecular and Optical Physics - Theory

-My research program is centered around the production and application of ultrafast pulses of coherent VUV and XUV light, and lies in the interface between ultrafast AMO physics and extreme non-linear optics.
+My research program is centered around probing and controlling the ultrafast laser-matter interactions in atomic, molecular, and condensed-phase systems, involving a wide range of ultrafast dynamics.
+Our studies include both the production and application of attosecond and femtosecond pulses of coherent VUV and XUV light, and lies in the interface between ultrafast AMO science and extreme non-linear optics.
 Attosecond pulses, which are generated through the extremely nonlinear process of high harmonic generation (HHG), are the shortest bursts of light ever produced and allow for probing and controlling the dynamics of bound electrons on their natural time scales.

-In the LSU attosecond theory group we do many different types of calculations to address these ultrafast dynamics.
-These are mainly centered around the solution of the time-dependent Schrödinger equation (TDSE), spanning from using the strong field approximation to essential states models to full ab-initio solutions for one and two-electron systems.
-We also study the interplay between the microscopic strong-field laser-matter interactions and the macroscopic effects resulting from the propagation of the strong driving field and the weaker XUV fields through a macroscopic nonlinear medium.
-To this end we solve the coupled TDSE and the Maxwell wave equation in real time, and at the sub-cycle level which requires large-scale computations.
+In the LSU ultrafast AMO theory group we do many different types of calculations to address these dynamics.
+At the microscopic level, studying the dynamics of the individual quantum system, we use the time-dependent Schrödinger equation, time-dependent density functional theory, or the semi-conductor Bloch equations.
+A long-time focus of my research has been the interplay between the microscopic (quantum) effects and the macroscopic (classical) effects that govern many intense laser-matter interactions.
+To this end we solve coupled equations for the microscopic response (as above) with the Maxwell wave equation in real time, and at the sub-cycle level, which requires large-scale computations.
 We are currently applying these different models to four different types of projects:

-Attosecond transient absorption (ATA): ATA spectroscopy is a pump-probe scenario in which an attosecond XUV pulse and a delayed but synchronized IR pulse can be used to study electron dynamics on its natural time scale.
-We study a range of ATA phenomena in atoms, molecules, and solids using a time-domain description that allows us to treat on an equal footing all the different linear and nonlinear processes by which the medium can exchange energy with the XUV and IR fields, see [3,4] below.
+Transient absorption and reshaping of attosecond pulses: Attosecond transient absorption (ATA) spectroscopy is a pump-probe scenario in which an attosecond XUV pulse and a delayed but synchronized IR pulse can be used to study electron dynamics on its natural time scale.
+We study a range of ATA phenomena in atoms, molecules, and solids using a time-domain description that allows us to treat on an equal footing all the different linear and nonlinear processes by which the medium can exchange energy with the XUV and IR fields, see [1-3] below.
 Much of this work has been done in collaboration with experimental groups in the US and Europe.

-HHG as probe of ultrafast charge migration: Our goal is to measure and control the quantum dynamics of electrons and holes in polyatomic molecules through the signatures that the hole motion imprints on high order harmonics emitted by these molecules.
-This project is a multi-institutional collaboration between theory at LSU, and experiments at the Ohio State University and the University of Virginia.
+Probing ultrafast charge migration: Our goal is to measure and control the quantum dynamics of electrons and holes in polyatomic molecules through the signatures that the hole motion imprints on high order harmonics emitted by these molecules.
+This project is a multi-institutional collaboration between theory at LSU, and experiments at the Ohio State University and the University of Virginia, see [4,5] below.

 Filamentation of intense mid-infrared (MIR) laser pulses: When intense pulses propagate through air, they can form a so-called filament in which several highly nonlinear processes balance each other to allow for propagation over long distances without collapse or substantial energy loss.
-As part of a multi-institutional project spanning many labs in the US and Europe, we are currently investigating novel effects in filamentation of few-cycle MIR pulses.
+As part of a multi-institutional project spanning many labs in the US and Europe, we are currently investigating novel effects in filamentation of few-cycle MIR pulses, see [8-9] below.

 Current and Select Publications